What is MIDI? The Ultimate Guide

 Other MIDI Messages

-If you want to get more into the detail of the messages and events that MIDI can communicate, then read the specification of MIDI Messages.
+If you want to get more into the details of the messages and events that MIDI can communicate, then read the specifications of MIDI Messages.

 MIDI 5-Pin Connectors

 MIDI is traditionally transmitted using special MIDI five-pin connectors.
 Information in these MIDI connections flows in only one way, which is why we often see 3 different connections:

 - MIDI Output: Transmitting MIDI information out of the device.
 When pressing the keys on a MIDI keyboard, it could transmit note values and other MIDI Messages to another device when using the MIDI output.

 You would connect the MIDI output on the transmitting device, to the MIDI input on the receiving device:

 - MIDI Input: Transmitting MIDI information into the device.
 For example, a hardware synthesizer could receive MIDI information from another MIDI Keyboard (or a DAW on your computer) and use that to trigger sounds on the device.

 And an often misunderstood port: